sercankulcu/sercankulcu.github.io/_memory/2012-01-18-the-silent-whistle.md

 ## Around The Silent Whistle

 Looking back, I trust the ordinary detail more than the tidy conclusion.
 The smallness is not a weakness.
 It is the reason the memory can remain exact.

-The smallness is not a weakness.
-It is the reason the memory can remain exact.
 The memory does not ask to be important; it only asks not to be erased.